elastic/kibana/docs/development/core/public/kibana-plugin-public.httpfetchoptions.assystemapi.md

 ## HttpFetchOptions.asSystemApi property

-Whether or not the request should include the "system API" header to differentiate from application-level requests.
+Whether or not the request should include the "system API" header to differentiate an end user request from Kibana internal request.
 Can be read on the server-side using KibanaRequest\#isSystemApi.
 Defaults to `false`<!-- -->.

 <b>Signature:</b>